RonenGupta/11ASE_Task-2/README.md

 - Tutorial: View the controls for the gamemodes.
 - Exit: Exit the game.

-- Note: Do not press Shift and Q together as it triggers an unknown error in Ursina Engine, making the game crash midway.
+- Note: If you crashed, it may be because you pressed Shift and Q together.
+Do not press Shift and Q together as it triggers an unknown error in Ursina Engine, making the game crash midway.
 I have researched this flaw for a long time and also checked with peers using Ursina Engine, however they face the game issue as well.
 For the sake of the gameplay, do not press Shift and Q together :(

 ## Requirements